 Pulmonary stenosis causes

-- In the majority of the cases, it is due to a congenital heart defect as the pulmonary valve doesn’t grow properly during foetal development.
+In the majority of the cases, it is due to a congenital heart defect as the pulmonary valve doesn’t grow properly during fetal development.

 Pulmonary stenosis complications

-- Ventricular hypertrophy: Thickening of the ventricular wall as right ventricle tries harder to pump blood forcefully into the pulmonary artery.
-This condition leads to stiff and weaken heart and causes pumping problems.
+Ventricular hypertrophy: Thickening of the ventricular wall as the right ventricle tries harder to pump blood forcefully into the pulmonary artery.
+This condition leads to stiff and weakened heart and causes pumping problems.

-- Heart failure: due to inefficient pumping and problems associated with the condition, heart failure sets in.
-Fatigue, shortness of breath and swelling of legs and abdomen may occur.
+Heart failure: due to inefficient pumping and problems associated with the condition, heart failure sets in.
+Fatigue, shortness of breath, and swelling of the legs and abdomen may occur.

 Pulmonary stenosis treatment